-The Newgrange woodhenge is approximately 100 meters in diameter, about the same size as the circle of standing stones around Newgrange.
-Five rows of post holes held timber uprights, which may have been lintelled like the famous Stonehenge.
+The Newgrange woodhenge is approximately 100 meters in diameter, about the same size as the massive circle of standing stones surrounding Newgrange.
+Six rows of pits and post holes probably held timber uprights, which may well have been lintelled like the famous examples at Stonehenge.

 There are four henges in the Boyne Valley dating to the late neolithic.
-One of the largest henges in the country, Site Q, is 1 kilometer east of Dowth.
+One of the largest henges in the country, Site Q, is one kilometer east of Dowth.
 They are thought to belong to a time when many people were coming to visit the Boyne Valley: possibly neolithic pilgrims visiting in much the same way as happens at holy sites and shrines today.

 The timber henge may have an astronomical purpose.
 A viewer standing on Site B on the flood plain below could watch midsummer sunsets and midwinter moonsets dropping between Sites K and L, Newgrange, and extreme moonsets through the timbers of the henge.
 A concern for studying the movements of the heavenly bodies in this region of the sky is found at Carrowkeel in County Sligo, in the chamber of Cairn G in particular.